View Source Kino (Kino v0.14.2)

 @spec recompile() :: :ok

-Recompiles dependenies.
+Recompiles dependencies.

 Once you have installed dependencies with Mix.install/1, this will recompile any outdated path dependencies declared during the install.

 Keep in mind that recompiling dependency modules is not going to mark any cells as stale.
-This means that the given notebook state may no longer be reproducable.
+This means that the given notebook state may no longer be reproducible.
 This function is meant as a utility when prototyping alongside a Mix project.

 @spec render(term()) :: term()